The Risks of Being a Power of Attorney

 The bank officer in question was actually breaking the law by not complying with the POA and requiring an additional guarantor on the mortgage.
 They should have honored the POA agreement and provided the agent immediate access to the account.
 Had the agent co-signed the mortgage instead of consulting the family lawyer, they would have been stuck consigned to the mortgage for the remainder of the term.

-The bank would have been within their rights to seek financial compensation from the agent should the mortgage go into default.
+The bank would have been within its rights to seek financial compensation from the agent should the mortgage go into default.
 That includes placing liens on property owned by the agent until the mortgage was settled or paid.

 Bottom line, if anyone is asking you to sign additional guarantees or paperwork as the POA, check with a lawyer before you sign.
 You may be setting yourself up for a world of hurt financially.

 Legal Or Financial Liability Due To Your Personal Relationship With The Grantor